cunnie/inclusive-sober-literature/original/12_and_12/en_step10.md

 PAGE 89

 need to wander morbidly around in the past.
-It requires an admission and correction of errors now.
+It requires an admission and correction of errors _now_.
 Our inventory enables us to settle with the past.
 When this is done, we are really able to leave it behind us.
 When our inventory is carefully taken, and we have made peace with ourselves, the conviction follows that tomorrow’s challenges can be met as they come.

   Although all inventories are alike in principle, the time factor does distinguish one from another.
 There’s the spotcheck inventory, taken at any time of the day, whenever we find ourselves getting tangled up.
 There’s the one we take at day’s end, when we review the happenings of the hours just past.
 Here we cast up a balance sheet, crediting ourselves with things well done, and chalking up debits where due.
 Then there are those occasions when alone, or in the company of our sponsor or spiritual adviser, we make a careful review of our progress since the last time.
 Many A.A.’s go in for annual or semiannual housecleanings.
 Many of us also like the experience of an occasional retreat from the outside world where we can quiet down for an undisturbed day or so of self-overhaul and meditation.